Boating Around Wildlife

 - Never approach wildlife from directly behind or in front as this is interpreted as predatory or aggressive, causing stress to wildlife.

-- Avoid travelling through rafts of birds on the water or groups of animals such as dolphins, whales and seals as this can split mothers from their young.
+- Avoid travelling through rafts of birds on the water or groups of animals such as dolphins, whales and seals as this can split mothers from their young

 WILDLIFE PROTECTION LEGISLATION

-Most of the marine wildlife you will see around the UK are protected species.
+Most of the marine wildlife you encounter around the UK are protected species.
 Whether you are in a Marine Protected Area (MPA) or not, it is worth noting the legislation that protects wildlife in the UK.
 This includes the Marine Acts, the Wildlife and Countryside Act 1981 and the Habitats regulations.

 Offences might be summarised as intentionally (or, in Scotland recklessly) killing, injuring or taking a protected species, without lawful excuse; and intentionally or recklessly destroying, damaging or obstructing a protected species’ place of shelter or protection, or disturbing a protected species while within it, without lawful excuse.